TGFD-Project/TGFD/README.md

 From these core set of TGFDs, we modified them in several ways to generate additional TGFDs.
 We added additional attributes to the pattern and/or X. We expanded patterns by including additional edges and vertices that connect to the existing pattern.
 These modifications were not random, but in a similar manner to defining the core TGFDs, by using real life domain knowledge to form further suitable TGFDs.

-We varied delta according to the minimual support threshold.
-We estimate this support for a candidate TGFD by counting the frequency of occurrence of the edges in the pattern.
-We preferred to pick delta such that it is a minimum width as we do not want long deltas that subsume other deltas.
+We varied delta according to a user defined minimal support threshold.
+We estimate the support for a candidate TGFD by taking the minimum frequency of all edges occurring in a pattern.
+Selecting the minimum frequency of occurrence of edges in a pattern serves as an upper bound for the estimated number of matches.
+We prefer to pick a delta that has enough matches that satisfy the support, and we prefer a smaller deltas so that they are not subsumed by others.

 This same procedure was used to extend the core TGFDs in [2.2.1 IMDB TGFDs](#221-imdb-tgfds) and [2.3.1 Synthetic TGFDs](#231-synthetic-tgfds).